My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 Day 2 - Ferreiros to Gonzar (17km)

 The route was longer but much easier.
-Until Portomarín, there were no hills, just a steep descent at the very end, where I had to hold onto the walls for support.
+Until Portomarin, there were no hills, just a steep descent right at the end, where I had to hold on to the walls for support.
 Apart from that, it was fine.
-If you want to avoid this section, when you reach Portomarín, you’ll find a fork in the path between the original route and the contemporary route.
-The steep slope is on the original path, so if you have knee issues, I’d recommend the alternative.
-It even shaves off 100 metres.
+If you want to avoid this section, when you reach Portomarin you will find a fork in the path between the original route and the newer one.
+The steep slope is on the original path, so if you have knee issues, I would recommend the alternative.
+It even cuts about 100 metres.
 Haha.

-I decided to walk in silence, without music or conversations, to fully connect with the nature around me.
-I got so immersed that I missed a turn and took the wrong path.
+I decided to walk in silence, without music or conversations, to really connect with the nature around me.
+I got so focused that I missed a turn and took the wrong path.
 Haha.
 But it led me to an incredible view.
-Extra tip… Allow yourself to get lost for a while—make the journey your own.
-Just make sure to have your map saved so you can find your way back.
+Extra tip.
+Allow yourself to get lost for a while and make the journey your own.
+Just make sure you have your map saved so you can find your way back.
 Haha.

 Several times along the way, I thought about stopping.
-My feet were covered in blisters, and the pain was so intense that even putting them on the ground was a struggle.
-But I kept going… In the last 4 km, I took a break for a quick picnic and then carried on in flip-flops, pushing forward step by step.
+My feet were covered in blisters, and the pain was so strong that even putting them on the ground hurt.
+But I kept going.
+In the last 4 km, I stopped for a quick picnic and then carried on in flip flops, moving forward step by step.

 Day 3 - Gonzar to Palas de Rei (17km)

-I have to admit—I spent the whole night thinking about calling a taxi, hitching a ride, or finding any way out.
+I have to admit I spent the whole night thinking about calling a taxi, hitching a ride, or finding any way out.
 And to be honest, those thoughts stayed with me throughout the day.
-What had started as a simple blister on the sole of my foot had turned into a deep wound, cutting into the flesh and hurting like hell.
+What had started as a simple blister on the sole of my foot had turned into a deep wound, cutting into the flesh and hurting badly.

-I spent part of the journey crying from the pain, part of it counting my steps, and part of it singing.
+I spent part of the walk crying from the pain, part of it counting my steps, and part of it singing.
 Haha.
-And music really does make a difference.
+Music really helped.
 While singing, I met an Italian man who asked me to sing louder so he could record it.
-He wished me all the best and went on his way.
-Along the path, I also met a Mexican woman who had come with her daughter to walk 90 km in celebration of her 90th birthday—such an inspiration.
-Every now and then, older pilgrims would pass by, noticing my limp and slow pace.
-They would stop to check if I was okay and encourage me to keep going.
+He wished me luck and continued on his way.
+Along the path, I also met a Mexican woman walking with her daughter.
+They were doing 90 km together to celebrate her 90th birthday.
+That stayed with me.
+From time to time, older pilgrims passed by, noticed my limp and slow pace, stopped to ask if I was okay, and encouraged me to keep going.

-And on this day, more than ever, the Camino made it clear that it would unfold as it was meant to.
-I had planned to walk it alone, keeping interactions with other pilgrims to a minimum.
-But I must admit—if it weren’t for the people around me that day, I might not have had the strength to finish.
+That day, more than ever, the Camino showed me that things unfold as they have to.
+I had planned to walk it alone, keeping contact with other pilgrims to a minimum.
+But if it had not been for the people I met that day, I might not have made it.

-Throughout the journey, I listened to daily reflections, and that day’s theme was Fear.
-“Do not be afraid, for God is with you.”
-Fear came, many times, but I kept repeating to myself that there was nothing to fear and that I wouldn’t sabotage myself.
+Throughout the journey I listened to daily reflections, and that day the theme was Fear.
+"Do not be afraid, for God is with you."
+Fear came more than once, but I kept reminding myself not to give in to it and not to sabotage myself.

-I had planned to walk it alone, keeping interactions with other pilgrims to a minimum.
-But I must admit—if it weren’t for the people around me that day, I might not have had the strength to finish.
+I had planned to walk it alone, keeping contact with other pilgrims to a minimum.
+But if it had not been for the people I met that day, I might not have made it.

 Day 4 - Palas de Rei to Melide (14.5km)

-Imagine someone waking up excited because their foot wasn’t hurting as much anymore.
-That was me… and the excitement didn’t last long.
+Imagine waking up feeling excited because your foot does not hurt as much anymore.
+That was me.
+And the excitement did not last long.
 Haha.

-I left Palas de Rei around 8 a.m., as public albergues have a checkout time limit.
-Since the route to my next stop was shorter, I decided to leave later so I would arrive just in time for lunch.
+I left Palas de Rei around 8 a.m., as public albergues have a checkout time.
+Since the distance to my next stop was shorter, I decided to leave a bit later so I would arrive around lunchtime.

 And why was I so eager for lunch?
 Because Melide, my destination for the day, is famous for its octopus.
 But before that, the wound on my foot fully opened, and the pain became unbearable.
 I made it through with a lot of sweat and tears.

-Apart from the issue with my foot, I didn’t find the path too difficult.
-The first day was all uphill, the second had one brutal descent, but the third and fourth days weren’t too steep.
-So, here’s a tip: if you’re planning to walk the Camino, start taking care of your feet in advance.
-I had read about it, but being stubborn, I didn’t think it would happen to me.
+Apart from the issue with my foot, I did not find the path too difficult.
+The first day was all uphill, the second had one brutal descent, but the third and fourth days were not too steep.
+So here is a tip: if you are planning to walk the Camino, start taking care of your feet in advance.
+I had read about it, but being stubborn, I did not think it would happen to me.
 I was so wrong.
-It ended up hurting even more than my messed-up knees.
+It ended up hurting even more than my messed up knees.

-Finally, I arrived in Melide, with only 52 km left to complete the Camino.
-I was feeling a mix of emotions—worried that my foot might cause further strain, anxious to reach the finish line, hopeful that I’d manage to complete it without sabotaging myself, proud of my perseverance, and a whole whirlwind of other feelings.
+Finally, I arrived in Melide with only 52 km left to complete the Camino.
+I was feeling a mix of emotions, worried that my foot might cause more problems, eager to reach the finish line, hopeful that I would manage without sabotaging myself, proud of my perseverance, and many other things at the same time.

-Now, about the octopus 🐙: I went to Pulpería Garnacha, a well-rated place, but I wasn’t too impressed.
-Then I tried Pulpería Ezequiel, and that was a completely different experience—the octopus was cooked to perfection, the portion was generous, and the seasoning was spot on!
+Now, about the octopus.
+I went to Pulperia Garnacha, a well rated place, but I was not too impressed.
+Then I tried Pulperia Ezequiel, and that was a completely different experience.
+The octopus was perfectly cooked, the portion was generous, and the seasoning was spot on.
 I was so full I could barely walk back to the albergue.

 Day 5 - Melide to Arzúa (14.5km)

-The day’s reflection was “God in my journey.”
+The reflection for the day was "God in my journey."
 I spent the walk thinking about how grateful I am to Him.
 He knows my weaknesses, my flaws, my struggles, my excuses, and my sins.
-Yet, He is always there and believes in me.
+And still, He is always there and believes in me.

-This stretch of the Camino wasn’t without pain, but it felt much lighter.
-I was confident about reaching my destination, and the obstacles were overcome one by one.
-Before I knew it, I was already close to the end of the day’s walk.
+This part of the Camino was not pain free, but it felt lighter.
+I felt confident about reaching my destination, and each difficulty was dealt with one step at a time.
+Before I realised it, I was already close to the end of the day.

-After Melide, the number of people on the path was overwhelming.
-At times, buses would drop off groups who would walk just a few kilometres.
-The good thing was that by the time I reached my stop for the day, they had disappeared just as quickly as they had arrived.
+After Melide, the number of people on the path increased a lot.
+At times, buses would drop off groups who only walked a few kilometres.
+The good part was that by the time I reached my stop for the day, they had disappeared as quickly as they had arrived.
 Haha.

-I walked this stretch with two Brazilian women, one of them from Vitória—the city where I was born… Such a small world.
-We made a pit stop in Ribadiso for a snack and to soak our feet in the river—freezing cold, but absolutely beautiful.
-And, in the end, the cold water actually helped.
+I walked this section with two Brazilian women, one of them from Vitoria, the city where I was born.
+Such a small world.
+We stopped in Ribadiso for a snack and to soak our feet in the river.
+Freezing cold, but absolutely beautiful.
+And in the end, the cold water really helped.

 Day 6 - Arzúa to Santa Irene (16.5km)

-The day began with morning prayer, and the reflection for the day was about dreams and goals.
+The day began with morning prayer, and the reflection was about dreams and goals.

 This is a very sensitive topic for me.
-Since deciding to walk the Camino de Santiago, I had come to a sad realisation—this was the fulfilment of my last dream.
-I tried to think of others, but the truth was, I had none left.
-There were things I wanted to do, sure, but not true dreams.
-Dreams come from within, and they push us forward.
+Since deciding to walk the Camino de Santiago, I came to a sad realisation.
+This felt like the fulfilment of my last dream.
+I tried to think of others, but the truth was that I had none left.
+There were things I wanted to do, of course, but not real dreams.
+Dreams come from within and are what push us forward.

-I had already achieved many dreams, while others had been lost or abandoned along the way.
-But what now?
-I didn’t want to go through life feeling indifferent, as if I were just living on borrowed time, accepting whatever came my way.
-That became the biggest reflection of my journey.
-And I hoped that by the time I reached Santiago, I wouldn’t just discover new dreams for myself—I wanted to understand His dreams for my life as well.
+I had already achieved many dreams.
+Others had been lost or abandoned along the way.
+But what now.
+I did not want to go through life feeling indifferent, as if I were just living on borrowed time, accepting whatever came my way.
+That became one of the biggest reflections of my journey.
+I hoped that by the time I reached Santiago, I would not only find new dreams for myself, but also understand His dreams for my life.

-I started the day in tears, deep in thought, but also with incredible determination.
-I pushed through the pain and walked at a strong pace.
-I would have gone even faster if I hadn’t soaked my boots halfway through and been forced to switch to my flip-flops—which then broke 1 km before reaching my planned stop.
+I started the day in tears, lost in thought, but also with strong determination.
+I pushed through the pain and walked at a fast pace.
+I would have gone even faster if I had not soaked my boots halfway through and been forced to switch to my flip flops, which then broke just 1 km before reaching my planned stop.

 But everything happens for a reason.
-I was so motivated that I probably would have ignored any medical advice and pushed on for a few extra kilometres.
-In the end, it was better this way!
+I was so motivated that I probably would have ignored any medical advice and kept going for a few more kilometres.
+In the end, it was better this way.

-I ended up arriving more than an hour before the hostel opened because I had been walking so fast.
-So, I had no choice but to stop at a bar, make a video call to wake up my family—who were five hours behind my time zone—grab some croquetas, and wait for time to pass.
+I arrived more than an hour before the hostel opened because I had been walking so fast.
+With nothing else to do, I stopped at a bar, made a video call to wake up my family, who were five hours behind my time zone, ordered some croquetas, and waited for time to pass.

-There was so little left, just two more days… Both with short distances.
-I felt excited, happy, and proud… But still wondering what new dreams I would find along the way.
+There was very little left.
+Just two more days, both with short distances.
+I felt excited, happy, and proud, but still wondering what new dreams I would find along the way.

 Day 7 - Santa Irene to Lavacolla (12.5km)